aws-controltower-examples/aws-control-tower-inspection-lambda/README.md

 We eat, drink, sleep and most importantly love **DevOps**.
 We are working towards strategies for standardizing architecture while ensuring security for the infrastructure.
 We are strong believer of the philosophy <b>Bigger problems are always solved by breaking them into smaller manageable problems</b>.
 Resonating with microservices architecture, it is considered best-practice to run database, cluster, storage in smaller <b>connected yet manageable pieces</b> within the infrastructure.

-The AWS Control Tower detective-service is an AWS CloudFormation template designed to simplify the process of enabling and configuring AWS detective-service in the security account of an AWS Control Tower environment.
-This template creates essential AWS resources, such as IAM roles, Lambda functions, and SNS topics, to automate the detective-service setup based on your specified parameters.
+The AWS Control Tower inspection-lambda is an AWS CloudFormation template designed to simplify the process of enabling and configuring AWS inspection-lambda in the security account of an AWS Control Tower environment.
+This template creates essential AWS resources, such as IAM roles, Lambda functions, and SNS topics, to automate the inspection-lambda setup based on your specified parameters.

 ## Prerequisites